BloomTechBackend/Enhance-/readme.md

 We will store journal entries and users in two separate tables in DynamoDB.

-*Enhance!* will also include a web interface to guide users in the creation and retrieval of journal entries.
+*Enhance!* will also comprise of a web interface to guide users in the creation and retrieval of journal entries.
 A main page will allow users to input a date to view a previous entry and link to a page where they can compose a new entry.

 ## 5. API